Dime Beauty Creamy Foam Cleanser

 Beet Root is used to add pink/red color.

-Learn more about FructooligosaccharidesGlycolic Acid is arguably the most famous AHA with a ton of research to back up its benefits.
+Learn more about FructooligosaccharidesGlycolic Acid is arguably the most famous alpha hydroxy acid (AHA) with tons of research backing its benefits.

 Read more about some other popular AHA's here:

-Learn more about Glycolic AcidCaprylhydroxamic Acid is a chelating agent.
+Learn more about Glycolic AcidCaprylhydroxamic Acid is a chelating agent that helps cosmetics stay fresh, stable, and consistent over time.

 Caprylhydroxamic Acid is often used with natural antimicrobial products as an alternative to preservatives.

-Learn more about Caprylhydroxamic AcidPiroctone Olamine is used to treat fungal infections and often found in anti-dandruff shampoo.
+Learn more about Caprylhydroxamic AcidPiroctone Olamine is a synthetic antifungal and preservative ingredient.

 Learn more about Piroctone OlamineTetrasodium Glutamate Diacetate is a chelating agent.
 Chelating agents help prevent metal ions from binding to other ingredients.
 This helps prevent unwanted effects and reactions from a product.
 These metal ions may come from water and are found in miniscule amounts.